tclsteixeira/design-patterns-viewer/README.md

 ## DPViewergtk

-**DPViewergtk** is a software design pattern viewer application built with Gtk and sqlite3 and implemented in C.
+**DPViewergtk** is a software design patterns viewer application built with Gtk and sqlite3 and implemented in C.

 **Author DPViewergtk:**